rioriost/agefreighter/README.md

 * The above process takes time to prepare for loading data, making it unsuitable for loading small files, but effective for loading large files.
 For instance, it takes under 3 seconds to load 'actorfilms.csv' after uploading.
 * However, please note that it is still in the early stages of implementation, so there is room for optimization and potential issues due to insufficient testing.

+### 0.5.3 Release -AzureStorageFreighter-
+* AzureStorageFreighter class is totally refactored for better performance and scalability.
+  * 0.5.2 didn't work well for large files.
+  * Now, it works well for large files.
+    Checked with a 5.4GB CSV file consisting of 10M of start vertices, 10K of end vertices, and 25M edges, it took 512 seconds to load the data into the graph database with PostgreSQL Flex, Standard_D32ds_v4 (32 vcpus, 128 GiB memory) and 512TB / 7500 iops of storage.
+  * Tested data was generated with tests/generate_dummy_data.py.
+  * UDF to load the data to graph is no longer used.
+* However, please note that it is still in the early stages of implementation, so there is room for optimization and potential issues due to insufficient testing.

 ### Features
 * Asynchronous connection pool support for psycopg PostgreSQL driver
 * 'direct_loading' option for loading data directly into the graph.
 If 'direct_loading' is True, the data is loaded into the graph using the 'INSERT' statement, not Cypher queries.